capnproto/capnproto-rust/README.md

 The generated code lets you produce and consume values of the types you've defined in your schema.

-Values are encoded in [format](https://capnproto.org/encoding.html) that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
+Values are encoded in [a format](https://capnproto.org/encoding.html) that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
 That is, you can completely skip serialization and deserialization!